HardisonCo/.github/international/vanuatu/vu-health/hms-oms/index.md

 ## Integration Points

-This document outlines how HMS-OMS is integrated with vu_Health systems in Vanuatu.
+This document outlines how HMS-OMS is integrated with vu-health systems in Vanuatu.